oracle/truffleruby/doc/legal/legal.md

 primitives) are derived from Rubinius C++ code which is copyright 2007-2015, Evan Phoenix and contributors, and released under the 3-clause BSD license.

-Some parts of the RubySL implementations of the standard library in lib/rubysl are copyright 2013 Brian Shirai and are licensed under the 3-clause BSD license.
+Some parts of the RubySL implementations of the standard library in `lib/rubysl` are copyright 2013 Brian Shirai and are licensed under the 3-clause BSD license.
 In some cases this code is just code from MRI, and covered by their licence.
+In some cases we have modified this code.

 # Included gems